-It means we get to play in one of the most famous tennis venues.
-For a lot of us, it really means something.
-But, to have something as big as Indian Wells recognize the growth of pickleball means we are going in the right direction.
+As one of the sport’s leading ambassadors, Ansboury knows all too well what Indian Wells and its hosting of the sport’s elite event means to the sport.
+“We get to play in one of the most famous tennis venues in the entire world.
+For a lot of us, it means a great deal.
+But, to have Indian Wells recognize the growth of pickleball means we are all moving in the right direction.
 We keep growing and that’s really all we want.”